Esylus/Coding-Standards/4_Change+DeploymentStandards.md

 ## 2. VSTS Continuous Integration

-Continuous Integration (CI) is a software best practice where code is automatically built and tested everytime a team member commits changes to version control.
+* Continuous Integration (CI) is a software best practice where code is automatically built and tested everytime a team member commits changes to version control.

-itgroove has fully embraced the ideas of continuous integration within the software development lifecycle by utilizing it to it's fullest extent in Visual Studio Team Services.
+* itgroove has fully embraced the ideas of continuous integration within the software development lifecycle by utilizing it to it's fullest extent in Visual Studio Team Services.
+All code must undergo successful Continuous Integration before being pulled into a code base.

-Different types of coding repositories will have different steps implemented in the CI build process.
-Several steps can be common to many types of builds.
+* Different types of coding repositories will require different actions within the CI build process.
 Examples include..

 - Install the lastest version of Node.js
 - Run NPM install